carloscfgos1980/ZTM-Complete_Node_Course/10.RESTAPIs - SpaceX project/nasa-project/README.md

    module.exports = api;

-- We need to update the path when requiring planetsRouter and launchesRouter
+- We need to update the path when requiring planetsRouter and launchesRouter and sustitute <app> for <api>.

-3. Set the verion in the URL path. src/app.js app.use('/v1', api);
+3. src/app.js.
+Import api as middleware and Set the version in the URL path:

+   app.use('/v1', api);

 - Now the URL will be like this: